ARTIST'S STATEMENT ~ ANNIE ZAMERO

 2012: 'Fusion' The Magma Group, Apricot Gallery, The Rag Factory, London E1

 2009: 'Stuck on Painting', West-Eleven Gallery, London W11 '

 INTERVIEWS, TALKS, PERFORMANCES ETC

-2017: Invited as guest speaker 'Making Art from Images of Theatre and the Unconscious', Cass Art Gallery
+2017: Guest speaker 'Making Art from Images of Theatre and the Unconscious',

 2015: Initiated and organised guest curator and guided tours at Euroart Open Studios, London N15